sstelfox/stelfox.net/content/about.md

 otherwise noted consider code on this site MIT licensed.
 I’m always happy to hear feedback on any of my projects via email.

-If you like the site you can read more about it in the [Colophon][8].

 [1]: http://www.vtc.edu/
 [2]: http://www.linkedin.com/pub/sam-stelfox/2a/475/267
 [3]: http://stackexchange.com/users/33854/trueduality?tab=accounts